WenqiWei789/khchow-gt.github.io/notes/ml.md

 * [Semi-supervised Learning on Graphs with Generative Adversarial Nets](https://dl.acm.org/citation.cfm?id=3271768) -	Ming Ding et al., CIKM 2018 ✔
 * [NetGAN: Generating Graphs via Random Walks](http://proceedings.mlr.press/v80/bojchevski18a/bojchevski18a.pdf) - Aleksandar Bojchevski et al., ICML 2018
 * [Adversarial Training Methods for Network Embedding](https://dl.acm.org/citation.cfm?id=3313445) - Quanyu Dai et al., WWW 2019 ✔

-### Datasets

-* [BlogCatalog](http://socialcomputing.asu.edu/datasets/BlogCatalog) is a social network for users to publish blogs.
-In this dataset, each node is a BlogCatalog user and each edge is a friendship connection.
-Each node has multiple labels, indicating the topics of the user’s blog topics.
-* [Flickr](http://socialcomputing.asu.edu/datasets/Flickr) is social network for users to share images and videos.
-In this dataset, each node is a Flickr user and each edge is a friendship connection.
-Each node has a label, indicating the user’s interest group.
-* [YouTube](http://socialcomputing.asu.edu/datasets/YouTube) is a video sharing site where various interactions occur between users including contacts, subscriptions and favorite videos.
-In this dataset, each node is a YouTube user and each edge is a friendship connection.
-Each node has a label, indicating the user’s interest group.
-* [Wikipedia](http://snap.stanford.edu/node2vec/POS.mat) is a co-occurrence network of words appearing in the fist million bytes of the Wikipedia dump.
-In this dataset, each node is a word and each edge is a word co-occurrence relationship.
-Each node has a label, indicating the word’s part-of-speech tag.
-* [DBLP](https://aminer.org/citation) is an academic paper citation network built upon the DBLP repository.
-In this dataset, each node is a paper and each edge is a citation.
-Each node has a label, indicating one of the areas for its paper’s conference venue.

 ---